Baguio Philippines Travel Guide: Hotels, What to Do & Itinerary

 Sample Itinerary in Baguio

-Most visitors spend at least three days and two nights to explore the City of Pines.
+Most visitors spend at least three days and two nights exploring the City of Pines.
 Here’s a sample itinerary that you can take inspiration from:

 Day 1: Arrival + Explore Baguio Parks